-Atacama Copper Corporation (formerly 1246773 B.C.
-Ltd.) (the "Company") was incorporated under the Business Corporations Act of British Columbia on April 8, 2020.
+Atacama Copper Corporation (the "Company") was incorporated under the Business Corporations Act of British Columbia on April 8, 2020.
 The Company's registered and records office and head office is located at 550-800 West Pender Street, Vancouver, BC, V6C 2V6.
 The principal business of the Company is to identify, explore and evaluate mineral properties in Chile.
 The Company holds mining concessions through its ownership of the El Cofre and Placeton projects in Chile.
 The success of the Company will be dependent on obtaining the necessary financing to evaluate these projects.